Light take him, Jorlan knew now what was troubling him. This feeling was familiar; it had quickened his hand on the prison door at Velkynvelve.

 - The Drow word for “jealousy” I wove together from two words from my faithful Drow Dictionary: “ssinssrigg,” for “love, lust, greed” (or “vith,” for “sex”), and “ogglirin,” for “rivaling.”
 The word sssinssrigg comes directly from canon, though the others are fan-created.
 I suppose I suppose I could have used that word to encompass “jealousy” in its meaning, but it’s already pretty overloaded.

 - I realize this is the first time I’ve switched POVs mid-chapter.
 I hope it was clear enough.
 I generally subscribe to the idea that the viewpoint character for a given scene should be the one with the most to lose, and oh hell that is Jorlan for that bit in the middle.
-Given that half the fics I read on AO3 head-hop mid-scene, confusing me terribly, I don’t think it’s so bad.
+Given the popularity of omniscient POV on AO3, I don’t think it’s so bad here.

 - I totally stole the whole “scrambling the brains of pack animals to make them docile” thing from my other favorite murder elves, the Dunmer of TES, who are known to do as much to their giant sand-flea mounts for much the same purpose.
 The Dunmer are notably less terrible than the drow, so if they do it, I can only imagine the Ilythiiri do something similar.
 Seems much less complex than fucking around with House insignia like you see in the Drizzt books.